OptiMind: Teaching LLMs to Think Like Optimization Experts: Method

-\textbf{Multi-turn correction.} We then run a multi-turn loop to further reduce errors and leverage the model’s self-improvement.
-After each round, we extract and execute the generated Python code, and collect system feedback containing Gurobi logs (e.g., the optimal solution found or whether infeasibility was detected) or execution errors (when code fails to run).
-We feed this feedback to the model, ask it to assess correctness, and, if needed, revise the code.
-With strong reasoning models such as \texttt{gpt-oss}, most low-level coding errors are fixed within a few turns, and the model can also self-correct modeling issues.
+\textbf{Multi-turn correction.} Multi-turn correction runs a short feedback loop in which we execute the generated Python code, collect solver logs or execution errors, feed this feedback back to the model, and let it revise its formulation; with a few turns, most coding errors and some modeling issues are corrected, but each additional turn increases inference cost.
 Appendix \ref{app:multiTurnEx} provides an example of nontrivial self-corrections.

-Putting it together, the full inference pipeline proceeds as follows: the initial turn classifies the problem; the next turn solves it using the returned hints for the predicted class(es).
-We generate $K$ solutions and select the majority-vote answer.
-We then return the solutions and system feedback to the model for self-correction, again aggregating by majority across multiple samples per turn.
-This correction loop is repeated for $M$ rounds.
-The pseudocode is provided in Alg.~\ref{alg:multi-turn-inference} in Appendix \ref{app:inference-prompts}.
+Putting it together, the full inference pipeline proceeds as follows: the initial turn classifies the problem; the next turn solves it using the returned hints for the predicted class(es); we may then generate $K$ solutions and select the majority-vote answer, and, if further compute budget is available, repeat this correction loop for $M$ rounds using tool feedback, as summarized in Alg.~\ref{alg:multi-turn-inference} in Appendix \ref{app:inference-prompts}.